-In this is a flirty little song, a young man wants to be able to touch his girlfriend to show his affection.
+In this flirty little song, a young man wants to be able to touch his girlfriend to show his affection.
 The girl is having none of it.
-She knows his true intentions and she’s not going to give it up without getting married first.
+She knows his true intentions, and she’s not going to give it up without getting married first.
 Oddly, they express their desires and hesitations through vigorous sit-ups and kuthu steps.
 Another thing that stands out to me is the background dancers with their Alibaba pants and neat formations.

 Follow this routine for a challenging workout and to learn how to communicate consent through dance.

 “மனதிலே பெயிருக்கும் மறையாத நோயிருக்கும் வனத்திலே விட்டு விட்டால் மிருகமெல்லாம் வரவேற்கும்”

 This is a song you’ve probably never heard, not even in the passing.
 The first time I stumbled across this song, I was surprised that Nagesh’s dance in Avalukenna and Malarendra Mugam receive so much praise.

 ‘Inge deivam padhi’ is Nagesh at his finest.
 The idiosyncrasies that drive his comedy become very much a part of his dance routine.
 Thus we have a Hindustani jugalbandhi-type philosophical song being performed on the screen with a mix of gymnastics, yoga, and Nagesh’s own brand of dance.
 I do pity the women who had to dance next to him while he writhes, kicks, and moves to his own beats.

 Follow this routine to improve flexibility and to learn about how humans have both light and dark inside them.

 3. Yaaradi Nee Mohini